mathead/pycrypt/docs/getting_started.rst

 Prerequisites
 =============

-Pycrypt was developed on Python 2.7.5, but should work fine on previous versions.
+Pycrypt was developed on Python 2.7.5, but should work fine on previous versions as well.

 For graphical capabilities, NumPy and pyplot are required.
 You can get these modules with pip: